dogweather/forkful/content/en/lua/strings/using-regular-expressions.md

   \ of strings based on specific patterns.
 Programmers use them for tasks like\u2026"
 lastmod: '2024-03-13T22:45:00.196217-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions in programming allow for pattern matching and manipulation\
-  \ of strings based on specific patterns.
-Programmers use them for tasks like\u2026"
+summary: Regular expressions in programming allow for pattern matching and manipulation of strings based on specific patterns.
 title: Using regular expressions
 weight: 11
 ---